padrinobook/padrinobook/chapters/login_and_registration.md

 ### Mailer Template for Confirmation Email

 If we are lazy we could add our confirmation email into the registration mailer.
-But if you think clearly, these are two things that have nothing to do with each other.
-So let's train our memory and create another mailer:
+These are two things that have nothing to do with each other, let's create another mailer:

 ```bash